yuhun-Jun/fast24_ae/README.md

 The script resides in the evaluation directory and reuses the code used in previous hypothetical evaluations.

 #### with NVMe Drive (Figure 3)
-This experiment performed on actual devices.
-It can be executed through `varyingdof_NVMeX.sh` (X is A or B).
+This experiment is conducted on actual devices and can be executed using the `varyingdof_NVMeX.sh` script (where X is either A or B).
 The results can be found in the result directory as `vd_NVMe-X_QD1.txt` and `vd_NVMe-X_QD1023.txt`, which show the read performance per DoF at queue depths of 1 and 1023, respectively.

 #### with ramdisk (Figure 4)
-This experiment operates by mounting system DRAM as a device.
-It requires about 30GB of ramdisk capacity.
+This experiment operates by utilizing system DRAM as a device and requires approximately 30GB of ramdisk capacity.
 `varyingdof_ramd.sh` can be used for execution.
-Since ramdisk creates an additional loop device, the correct number of the loop device generated in your system must be entered into the script.
+Since the ramdisk creates an additional loop device, you must enter the correct loop device number generated in your system into the script.
 This value is the last loop device number +1.
 It can be easily found through the `lsblk` command.
 Upon completion of the experiment, the results can be found in the result directory as `vd_ramd_QD1.txt` and `vd_ramd_QD128.txt`.
 These show the read performance per DoF at queue depths of 1 and 128, respectively.

 ### Interface Overhead (Figure 7)
 This experiment observes the overhead due to fragmentation at different queue depths.
-This experiment, which measures throughput with very little IO, is not recommended for server experiments as the overhead due to device sleep is severely apparent.
+This experiment, measuring throughput with minimal IO, is not recommended for server-based experiments due to significant overhead from device sleep.
 The protocol overhead of SSDs can be simply evaluated on a local machine.
 The evaluation consists of a single line of FIO code.
 The operational script is `interface_NVMe.sh`.
 The results are recorded as FIO logs in the `interfaceresult` directory.
 As measuring the short execution time of FIO is difficult, for QD1, you should multiply the average latency by the number of IOs, and for QD32, calculate the time by reverse calculating the throughput.